 We upload any wow moments that your child has done on Tapestry.
 We also share any information and the weekly home Rainbow challenge.

 We use the Little Wandle phonics scheme to teach our phonics sessions.
-You will find a tricky word mat with all of the tricky words that we learn in Reception ready for Year one.
-You will also see the grow the code sheet with all the phonemes that we will teach in reception.
+Below are the tricky word that we learn in Reception.
+You will also see the grow the code sheet with all the phonemes that we will teach in Reception.
 We will update you weekly about which phoneme we have learnt each week on Tapestry.